 The way you set up an interview room will depend on the type of conversation you’re looking to have with your candidate.
 If it’s very formal, then a private office with a desk where you and the candidate can sit facing each other might be best.
 Alternatively, if it’s a more open and casual meeting, then you might want to set up some comfortable chairs in a shared office lounge.

-For remote interviews via video conferencing, you should ensure your screen/background view is clear, your internet connection is strong and you’ve adjusted your audio settings correctly, e.g. for a headset.
+For remote interviews via video conferencing, you should ensure your screen/background view is clear, your internet connection is strong, and you’ve adjusted your audio settings correctly, e.g., for a headset.

 Whatever your style, there are a few key elements that you need to keep in mind when setting up an interview room.

 Even if you plan to have the meeting in an open office, consider finding a quiet corner away from the rest of the working environment.
-Not being able to hear each other’s questions and answers defeats the whole purpose of the interview, and can make both parties uncomfortable.
+Not being able to hear each other’s questions and answers defeats the whole purpose of the interview and can make both parties uncomfortable.

 The way you place the furniture says a lot about the type of conversation you’re about to have.
-Select your chairs carefully and arrange them just over a metre apart so you can still make eye contact.
+Select your chairs carefully and arrange them just over 3 feet apart so you can still make eye contact.
 Consider whether you want to place a barrier, like a desk, between you both, how this might affect body language, and what this might signal to the candidate if you do so.